Statutory Public Inquiry

 NOA members' call for a statutory public inquiry

-We recently delivered a formal letter to 10 Downing Street requesting that the UK Government establish an independent public inquiry into serious allegations of sexual abuse, exploitation, and institutional failure involving Harrods, the late Mohamed Al Fayed, and associated individuals and entities.
+In May 2025, NOA members and allies delivered a formal letter to 10 Downing Street requesting that the UK Government establish a statutory public inquiry into serious allegations of sexual abuse, exploitation, and institutional failure involving Harrods, the late Mohamed Al Fayed, and associated individuals and entities.

 The letter detailed survivors’ reports of long-term abuse, systemic cover-ups, and the use of Non-Disclosure Agreements (NDAs) and intimidation to silence victims, alongside failures by Harrods management, law enforcement, and public authorities to act appropriately.
 It called for an inquiry to determine how such abuses were allowed to persist, assess the conduct of those in positions of power, and affirm that influence and wealth do not place anyone above accountability.